Last Updated on May 18, 2020 by Kim Labriola

 Mary Gardner sold the land to Wesley and Helen Miller in 1957.
 The Miller’s, along with their son John Wesley Miller, developed the land in 1958 to 1972.
 They also developed neighboring Rockcliff Estates subdivision in 1973.

 John Wesley Miller is more recently known for developing the Armory Park del Sol, a solar neighborhood that he started in the early 2000s near downtown Tucson.
-John Wesley Miller remains an active Tucson builder today.
+John Wesley Miller died in 2022 at the age of 88.

 Longtime Tucsonans fondly remember the old Hidden Valley Inn restaurant around the corner from the neighborhood and will forever associate the restaurant with the name of the neighborhood.